 Delphine Diaw Diallo b 1977 or Senegalese descent.

 Schooled in Paris, Diallo currently resides in New York.
 She maintains annual excursions to Senegal to document the journey of her life and that of her family and extended relationships in Dakar, St Louis and Goree Island.

 It is her intention to use her work both as a reflection on culture and, more radically, to inspire social change.
 It also satisfies her creative urges and her inquiring mind.

-Back in the states she explores and records street culture and fashion.
-Her 2 worlds merge in her mixed media collages.
-She is very productive, producing what she calls 'morning scribbles' every day, uploading her images daily on to Instagram.
+When in the States she explores and records street culture and fashion merging her 2 worlds in her mixed media collages.
+She is very productive, producing what she calls 'morning scribbles' every day, uploading her images daily on Instagram.

 These photos below are from a series called the 'Highness Project' where Diallo mixes hair sculpture with design, fashion and photography.

-They also pay homage to her photographic forefathers like J.D.
-Ojeikere, Keita and Sidibe in continuing to capture in a posed studio environment Africa's favourite form of personal expression ... which can literally be called hair art!
+They also pay homage to her photographic forefathers like JD Ojeikere, Keita and Sidibe in continuing to capture in a posed studio environment Africa's favorite form of personal expression ... which can literally be called hair art!

 Uche Okpa-Iroha b 1972, hails from Nigeria where he currently works in Lagos.

 He has been awarded the Seydou Keita prize twice and is a very involved and motivated artist who is a member of more than one collective, aiming to elevate photography as an art form across borders.

 He actively pursues making photography accessible and affordable for all in his home country.